yehia67/documentation/node-software/0.1/chronicle/introduction/overview.md

 A permanode stores the full history of Tangle and enables high-demand applications to find the data through an extended API.

-## Why run a permanode?
+## Why run a Chronicle?

 IOTA is a permissionless network.
-Anyone can store data on the Tangle, and any amount of data can be stored for free (just a small amount of proof of work per transaction).
+Anyone can store any amount of data on the Tangle for free (just a small amount of proof of work per transaction).

 Over time, the ledger of an IRI node accumulates many transactions, which often cause it to become larger than the node's available memory.
 To stop the ledger from becoming too large, these nodes often do local snapshots that prune transactions.